partrickJhonson/beef/Configuration.md

         permitted_ui_subnet: "127.0.0.1/32"
 ```

+**These access restrictions can be bypassed and should not be solely relied upon.**

+Ideally, BeEF should operate behind a reverse proxy which strips user-supplied proxy headers such as `X-Forwarded-For`.
+The `permitted_ui_subnet` should be restricted to `127.0.0.1/32` and accessed via a SSH tunnel.

+While it is not possible to bypass `/32` access controls, it is possible to bypass more permissive access controls, such as `/24` or `/16`.
+In these instances the IP address access controls can be bypassed by supplying a valid IP address within the permitted range in the `X-Forwarded-For` header.

+For example, `permitted_ui_subnet: "10.1.1.1/24"` could by bypassed by providing `X-Forwarded-For: 10.1.1.666`.

+By guessing a valid IP address in the correct subnet, an unauthorized user could infer the IP addresses of targets during a campaign by attempting to identify valid IP addresses in the `permitted_hooking_subnet`; or gain access to the administrator interface in the event the `permitted_ui_subnet` is not using a `/32` IP range.

+### Admin UI

 The panel path should also be changed using the `beef.http.web_ui_basepath` configuration option (see Web server configuration section below).
 Note: this is security through obscurity and won't prevent attacks against the `/api/` REST interface.